Ronald Reagan: Death and funeral

 Reagan died of pneumonia, complicated by Alzheimer's, at his home in Los Angeles, on June 5, 2004.
 President George W. Bush called Reagan's death "a sad hour in the life of America".
 His public funeral was held in the Washington National Cathedral, where eulogies were given by Margaret Thatcher, Brian Mulroney, George H. W. Bush, and George W. Bush.
-Other world leaders attended including Mikhail Gorbachev and Lech Wałęsa.
+Other world leaders attended including Mikhail Gorbachev.
 Reagan was interred at his presidential library.